-The techniques that combine micro feature extraction with the analysis of a bigger neighborhood of each geometrical primitive are classified as meso-scale approaches.
-Their region of interest is small compared to the whole object, but it is not independent from the overall nature of the topology of the geometry and other systematic shape properties.
-Methods in the perception enhancement and restoration groups use the same pipeline as in the micro-scale based works, but they exploit the knowledge of the object topology; for instance, the possibility to locally represent the surface as a plane enables the flattening strategy, or the analysis performed on vessels benefits well from their cylindrical structure.
+Meso-scale methods in the perception enhancement typically deal with local surface flattening, while those in the restoration class use the same pipeline as in the micro-scale based works, but also exploit the knowledge of the object topology.
+The majority of them combine micro feature extraction with the analysis of a bigger neighborhood.
+For instance, the possibility to locally represent the surface as a plane enables the flattening strategy, or the analysis performed on vessels benefits significantly from their cylindrical structure.
 However, compared to other techniques, the meso-scale analysis is the best choice for collection analysis applications.
-The extraction of features that depend on local geometry enables the studying of a database with a huge amount of object with the same topology but with a high rate of variability.
+The extraction of features that depend on local geometry enables the studying of a database with a huge number of object with the same topology but with a high rate of variability.
 The analysis at this scale produces a good classification and successful retrieval in many practical CH cases, such as pottery, vessels, lamps, and coins.
+Compared with the micro-scale analysis, the distribution of the methods in the single and many-to-many classes is very similar, with almost all the restoration approaches in the many-tomany class, while the perception enhancement in the single group.
+However, in addition we have here some techniques in the one-to-many class, all of them related to collection analysis.